jessmeow21/Job-Trek/README.md

 **Team Efforts**
+Ryan - Back End, API
+Dan - Back End, Database
+Jessica - Front End, Design UI/UX

 **Challenges Faced While Building the App**<br />
 * Commit conflicts

 **Next Steps**<br />
 What we would like to improve and add to this app:
 1).
-Make stars functional.
+Make the fire emojis rating functional.
 This shows how important or "hot" an opportunity is.
 2).
 The History page will have deleted opportunities just for user reference.
 3).